lucasdietrich/AVRTOS/readme.md

 in thread context due to ownership and priority inheritance semantics.
 ```

-Moreover, some paradigms appear in  the code but re actually not imlplemented for now, e.g. prioritization
+Moreover, some paradigms appear in  the code but re actually not implemented for now, e.g. prioritization

+- This library is not compatible with the Arduino framework for now: the kernel clock is based on the timer0 which is used for `millis()` in the arduino framework.
+This should be the only limitation.

 ## PlatformIO